 Abstract

 Voice Emotion Detection is a technology, which allows to determine the emotion that a person feels at a given time by analyzing the voice of this person recorded at that time.
 Application areas of this technology can be found for example in lie detection or Human-Computer interaction (HCI), but also the analysis of participant emotions during interview questions may be a viable application scenario, since hidden emotions may be revealed and the information gain through interviews may be increased.
 The University of Applied Sciences Rhein-Waal regularly assesses the learning experience of its students with written forms.
-As this is a potential optimizable process with voice emotion detection, this paper aims to assess the learning experience of a sample of current students with the help of voice emotion detection.
+As this is a potentially optimizable process with voice emotion detection, this paper aims to assess the learning experience of a sample of current students with the help of voice emotion detection.
 Interviews are conducted with these students on five areas of their learning experience.

 It is found that emotions among the students of the Rhein-Waal University of Applied Sciences are wide-spread and that not one emotional reaction prevails for all students or across all answers.
 The emotions to each question range from positively connotated emotions, such as “happy” or “calm”, to negatively connotated emotions such as “sad” or “angry”.
 Therefore, further research into the different factors influencing each of these emotions is proposed.